-After mastectomy, breast reconstruction surgery can help restore a normal feminine shape.
+After a mastectomy, breast reconstruction surgery can help restore a normal feminine shape.
 The surgery can be performed immediately after mastectomy or several weeks later.
 There are several possible techniques a plastic surgeon can utilize, including tissue expansion and breast implantation.

 Women near Detroit and the surrounding areas affected by breast cancer can turn to board certified plastic surgeon Dr. Ellen Janetzke for breast reconstruction surgery.